About the Training

 Training Start Date(s)

-These date listed here is for Module 1 of the training.
+The dates listed here are for Module 1 of the training.
 Module 1 can be taken as a stand-alone introductory course with no obligation to continue with the full training.
 Scroll to the bottom of the page for the complete schedule of modules in the full training.

 Jun.
 6-10, 2018